 And what of the ones I already outgrew?

-People could so easily err, misconstrue
+People might very well err, misconstrue

 Why THEY weren't the Who for My Love pas-de-deux.